dvvvvvd/simple-calculator/README.md

 Maven <br/>
 Docker <br/>

-This project runs a simple REST API implementing a Simple Calculator.
+This project implements a REST API for a Simple Calculator.
 The servlet is hosted on a Tomcat server deployed in a Docker container.

 The following (POST) endpoints are exposed: